rdex999/Low/README.md

 # Low
 The "Low" programming language. \
 I will probably change the name in the future.
+Please note that this project was made just for fun, nothing serious.

 # Compiling
 compile a .low file with the following command: